HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/servers/show-hpovutilization.md

 Temperature utilization graphs display the ambient/inlet air temperature of your data center.
 The air temperature is detected by sensors embedded on the front of enclosures and other hardware devices.

-The operating threshold is 10┬░C to 35┬░C (50┬░F to 95┬░F).
+The operating threshold is 10C to 35C (50F to 95F).
 When the device reaches a threshold, it generates temperature alerts.
-The appliance displays these alerts in the notification banner and in the Activity sidebar.
+The appliance generates these alerts, which can be retreived using Get-HPOVAlert, or in the notification banner and in the Activity sidebar in the appliance UI.

 You can see the temperature utilization data for a component within the AmbientTemperature and AmbientTemperatureAverage properties.